webplatform/docs/tutorials/mobile_viewport/index.md

  &lt;meta name='viewport' content='width=device-width, user-scalable=no,
      initial-scale=1, maximum-scale=1, minimum-scale=1'/>

-This is most all of what you need to know about viewports:
+Here is most all of what you need to know about viewports:

 * For cross-device compatability, use flexible layout elements that adapt to available dimensions.